Call-for-Code-for-Racial-Justice/TakeTwo-Marker-ChromeExtension/README.md

 The TakeTwo solution provides a quick and simple tool for **content platforms** to detect and eliminate racial bias (both overt and subtle) from their content.

 This is underpinned by a crowd-sourced database of words and phrases that are deemed racially biased.
 These phrases are categorized in order to train an AI model on the significance of the context in which the language was used.
-Contributors to the project can be part of the crowdsourcing process by installing a browser extension.
-This repository is the Chrome extension that can be used to facilitate the data capture process, which is used for modelling.
+Trusted contributors to the data capture process can contribute words and phrases by installing a browser extension that allows for data capture through a browser.
+This repository contains the code for this Chrome extension.

 There are a number of other repositories related to this project: